sub-c/AllegroDotNet/README.md

 # AllegroDotNet
-The AllegroDotNet projects aims to make the original [Allegro game programming library](https://liballeg.org/) (written in C) to be useable from C# and feel somewhat .NET-like.
+The AllegroDotNet projects aims to make the original [Allegro 5 game programming library](https://liballeg.org/) (written in C) to be useable from C# and feel .NET-like.
-It achieves this goal by wrapping the native C function calls with platform-invoke calls in C#.
-Additional wrapping is done to not expose any native pointer types, so what was an ALLEGRO_BITMAP* struct-pointer in C is now an AllegroBitmap class in C#.

-The current supported requirements:
+Native C functions, pointers, and structs are wrapped with C# methods and classes.

+Using AllegroDotNet will allow you to create game and multimedia applications in C#.

+# Requirements
 * Visual Studio 2019+
 * .NET Core 3.1+
 * Your application targets Windows

-Changing the IDE or target platform is certainly possible given platform-invoke is part of .NET and not Windows-specific, but is not officially supported *at this time*.
+Targetting additional OSes is possible, but will require the Allegro 5 library & dependencies available to AllegroDotNet at runtime, as well as adding the OS-specific library loading interop in the `NativeLibrary.cs` class.

 # Quick Start (Windows)
-1) Make a new .NET Core 3.1 console project in Visual Studio 2019+
+1) Make a new .NET Core 3.1 console project in Visual Studio 2019.
-2) Right-click your project in the solution explorer, and pick "Manage Nuget packages..."
-3) Click the "Browse" tab, then search for "AllegroDotNet"
-4) Install [AllegroDotNet](https://www.nuget.org/packages/AllegroDotNet/) and [AllegroDotNet.Dependencies](https://www.nuget.org/packages/AllegroDotNet.Dependencies/) Nuget packages
+2) Add the [AllegroDotNet](https://www.nuget.org/packages/AllegroDotNet/) and [AllegroDotNet.Dependencies](https://www.nuget.org/packages/AllegroDotNet.Dependencies/) Nuget packages to your project.

-Then try adding this code below in your Program.cs file:

-- (in your using statements:)
+3) Add the following code to your `Program.cs` file `using` statements:
 ```C#
 using AllegroDotNet;
 using AllegroDotNet.Dependencies;
 ```

-- (in your Main() method:)
+4) Add the following code to your `Program.cs` file `Main()` method:
 ```C#
 AlDependencyManager.ExtractAllegroDotNetDlls();
 Al.InstallSystem(AlConstants.AllegroVersionInt);